 2. Follow instructions for writing a new Page, but add the following:

 a.
 Posts allow you to categorize your content.
 So, create or select an appropriate category for your blog post.
 By default, your Post will be filed under “Uncategorized,” but you can organize better for visitors if you create a few categories to file posts under.
-For example, if your blog is about fitness, you may want one category for sports and other category for fitness equipment.
+For example, if your blog is about fitness, you may want one category for sports and another category for fitness equipment.
 If you blog about movies, your categories could be different film genres.

 b.
 Posts also allow you to add “tags” to your content.
 A tag is very similar to a category–tags serve merely as an independent way of grouping or categorizing your content.
 Tags are optional!
 One mistake trashy blogs make is to use too many tags for each post.
 Keep it simple.